afreefaw/MTG-card2vec/README.md

 Vector embeddings of Magic the Gathering cards using [17Lands data](https://www.17lands.com/public_datasets) and [gensim](https://github.com/RaRe-Technologies/gensim), based on millions of decks scraped from 8 websites.

-**word**2vec creates vector embeddings of words such that semantically similar words are located close together in vector space.
+**word**2vec created vector embeddings of words such that semantically similar words are located close together in vector space.

 **card**2vec uses word2vec to create embeddings of Magic the Gathering cards such that similar cards are close together.